etnt/exrefcheck/README.md

 as will as explicitly mark functions to be ignored by *exrefcheck*.

-Here is an example of how to call exrefcheck
+Here is an example of how to call exrefcheck from the command line:

     ./exrefcheck.sh -exrefcheck ebin_dirs '"/home/tobbe/git/bon/ebin:/home/tobbe/git/nitrogen/ebin"'

+Another example, using a Makefile target looking like:

+    xref:
+            (export XREFCHECK_EBIN_DIRS=`pwd`/ebin; $(EXREFCHECK_DIR)/exrefcheck.sh)

+then from the command line:

+    make xref